 Research participants who identified these contributors were experienced practitioners, project leaders, executives and consultants.
 Sixty-two percent of participants in the 11th edition of Best Practices in Change Management had more than four years of involvement in applying change management, and almost 25% had more than 12 years.

-A positive leader who actively guides the organization through change and participates visibly throughout the transition is the greatest predictor of success.
-The importance of sponsorship was cited over three times more frequently than the next contributor to change success.
+Having a positive leader who actively guides the organization through change and participates visibly throughout the lifecycle of change is the greatest contributor to success.
+The importance of sponsorship was cited four times more frequently than the next contributor to change success.
 Participants consistently used the key words “active and visible” to describe this top contributor.
-“Active and visible” sponsorship means that the sponsor is:
+Active and visible sponsorship means the sponsor is:

 Your project needs dedicated resources and funding to get change management work done.
 Dedicated change management resources and funding means having access to:

 Prosci’s research has underscored the common trend of integrating change management work with project management activities.
 These complementary disciplines naturally cross paths throughout the life of an initiative.
-In the latest study, 75% of participants integrated project management work and change management work to some degree.
+In the latest study, 74% of participants integrated project management work and change management work to some degree.
 When they identified this as a top contributor to success, they gave examples of how they achieved integration:

 More and more organizations are realizing the value of integrating project management and change management.
-Participants who integrated these two disciplines were 16% more likely to meet or exceed project objectives than those who did not integrate.
+Participants who integrated these two disciplines were 17% more likely to meet or exceed project objectives than those who did not integrate.